Murder of D. Munusamy: Defence's case

 At the close of the prosecution's case, both defendants were called to give their defence.
 The first accused, Lim Heng Soon l, chose not to go to the stand.
 Instead, he chose to give a statement on the dock.
 Lim told the court that he had nothing to do with the murder.
 He stated that on the night of the incident, he was actually a bystander who happened to witness a fight between five men and an Indian man, who he said was Munusamy.
 During the fight itself, Lim claimed he saw Munusamy taking out his revolver to fire at his attackers, but the three shots strayed, and they hit Lim instead.

 The second accused, Low Ngah Ngah, who also elected to give a statement on the dock, testified that he was not involved in the stabbing, but indeed got into a struggle with Munusamy, as Munusamy had assaulted and tried to arrest Quek Hock Bee, who was Low's neighbour.
-After the fight, Low claimed that shortly after he left the scene, he saw three men coming towards Munusamy, and he identified one of them as Sim Twa Poon (沈大本 Shěn Dàběn), an acquaintance of his, and he stated it was Sim and the other two people who stabbed Munusamy.
+After the fight, Low claimed that shortly after he left the scene, he saw three men coming towards Munusamy, and he identified one of them as Sim Twa Poon (沈大本 (Shěn Dàběn, Sím Tōa-pún)), an acquaintance of his, and he stated it was Sim and the other two people who stabbed Munusamy.

 The prosecution submitted in rebuttal that based on the evidence, there was no reasonable doubt that the two defendants had committed murder, and asked that the jury should find the duo guilty of murder, based on the fact that the stabbing was committed intentionally and in furtherance of the common intention to attack Detective Munusamy, which led to injuries inflicted on the victim that were sufficient in the ordinary course of nature to cause death, which made both Lim and Low equally culpable for the offence of murder.